 Sometimes however, front teeth are kept apart because of a jaw discrepancy where the lower jaw is bigger than the upper jaw causing the front teeth to spread apart.
 This is a problem of a completely different nature.
 If you or someone in your family has a space between their two front teeth that want to eliminate, Alizadeh and Schreiner Orthodontics will be able to evaluate the problem and determine the best course of treatment to close the space.
 It may be much easier than you think.

-Feel free to contact our office for a free new patient consultation and find out how we can create a beautiful new smile without an unsightly space between your teeth.
+At Alizadeh & Schreiner Orthodontics, we want to make orthodontic treatments as seamless as possible.
+Find out how we can create a beautiful new smile without an unsightly space between your teeth.